babelsociety/website/content/manifest/index.md

 We strongly believe that a competitive society is not sustainable in the long term, but rather causes many of the social problems we face today.

 In a competitive society, the "other" becomes an enemy, someone to beat.
 Any mean is valid as long as we are ahead of everyone else, as long as we are the winners.
-This mentality does nothing but generate enemies and divisions, both on a macroscopic level (e.g. wars between States) and personal (e.g. fights between colleagues).
+This mentality does nothing but generate enemies and divisions, both on a macroscopic (e.g. wars between States) and microscopic (e.g. fights between colleagues) level.
 The reality is that every competition has only one winner, so if we accept unbridled competition on all fronts, we also accept the fact that everyone is a loser.
 By the law of large numbers, it is highly likely that both you, dear reader, and me will end up being losers in something.
-In the competitive sphere, defeats always weigh in, it makes us feel less than others, unsuitable.
+In the competitive sphere, defeats is unacceptable and always weigh in, it makes us feel less than others, unsuitable.

 Humans are social animals.
 Our strength has always been in numbers, in the ability to join forces to create something extraordinary.
 Even the most introverted among us will never disdain the right company, indeed we often seek it.